dwip-the-dev/HellCryptor/README.md

 | God-tier PC   | 100× Threadripper + 200× Blackwell | \~2 × 10^178 years     | Still impossible |

 💀 Even the **most insane hardware imaginable** can’t brute-force your files if passphrases are strong.
+Yeah only when you dont put 1234 as the paraphrase but still if you use 1234 its still impossible because one wrong paraphrase and everythings cooked.

 ---